valadis6760/final-lab-assignment-22-23-team-02/README.md

 description: "Livestock monitoring with drones involves the use of unmanned aerial vehicles to gather real-time data and insights on the health, behavior of livestock"
 ---

-# web-apps-node-iot-hub-data-visualization
+# live-stock-monitoring

-This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data in a line chart on the web page.
+This repo contains code for a web application, which can read data from the edge  data from IoT Hub and show the real-time data  on the web page.

 ## Browser compatiblity